Last Updated on September 24, 2022 by maximosecrets

 The Report Downtime action is used to either Change Status or to Report Downtime.
 The Change Status radio button is used to report downtime in real time as the asset status is changed from up to down or vice versa.
 You can modify the status date to reflect when the change occurred, it could have been earlier in the day.
 You can change the status date to a later date/time than time now if you knew the asset was going to go down, or back up at a specific time.
 When you are changing the status, or you might think of it more as changing the asset state, you can also enter a downtime code.

 By changing the status, you may find that the downtime hours have not been incremented.
-For the downtime hours to be recorded automatically the asset needs a calendar and shift that has a work date at the date and time when the status changes are being made.
+For the downtime hours to be calculated automatically the asset needs a calendar and shift that has a work date at the date and time when the status changes are being made.
 The calculation is made as the asset status is set to up.
+The hours will also be calculated if there is no calendar, but if the asset has a calendar but no shift then Maximo assumes the asset is not operational and will not calculate downtime hours.

 The Report Downtime radio button is used to report downtime after the downtime event has occurred, think of this like entering the downtime period with start date/time and end date/time at the same time.
 You are reporting the downtime that may have resulted in a work order being created, or you may be reporting the downtime that occurred while work was being performed.